|The Tarifa windsurf scene.|

 Windsurf Group lessons in Tarifa (2 hours)Windsurf Group lessons in Tarifa (2 hours)

 Tarifa is a world class windsurfing destination for windsurfing, some of the most profesional instructors are based here and it is a great choice to try windsurfing.
 Windsurfing first steps are easy to learn, you will be sailing from day one.
-With our beginner boards and a motivated instructor you'll be up and going in no time.
-Book in advance to reserve YOUR place.
+With beginner boards and a motivated instructor you'll be up and going in no time.

 Tarifa is for the serious amateur for the simple reason that it is often too perilously windy for beginners.
 Eric Lubbe arrived from Germany in 1983 and opened the first fun-board school in Tarifa.
-Today, there is a choice of four surf schools.
-Fluent in five languages, Eric has seen some fundamental changes in the sport over the past fifteen years.
+Today, there is a choice of many surf schools.
+Fluent in five languages, Eric has seen some fundamental changes in the sport over the 21 years he was surf school manaher at Dos Mares.
 'The sails used to be very big with heavy boards,' he explains.
 'Now they are smaller and lighter, using the same carbon technology as spaceships.
 The level of ability of the average windsurfer is also much higher.
 People can be seen sailing with 40 knot winds and doing amazing jumps.'
 He does point out, however, that if there is insufficient wind, the disadvantage of the short boards is that they tend to sink instead of riding the tide.

-At the height of the season, the atmosphere on the beach is highly competitive when enthusiasts race, speed-sail, wave sail and produce world champions such as the Dane, Björn Dunferbeck, who lives in the Canary Islands and has long been known as 'El Chico de Las Canarias'.
+At the height of the season, the atmosphere on the beach is highly competitive when enthusiasts race, speed-sail, wave sail and produce world champions.
 For holidaymakers, the major attraction of windsurfing is the exhilarating fun - they say it's the most fun you can have with your shorts on and more people are interested in having fun than winning races.
 It is not necessary to be superbly fit to cope, just able-bodied.
 Similarly, the sport does not demand much physical strength, although this might depend on just how many times your sail flops into the sea and you need to haul it back up again.
 Overall, a good sense of balance is more important and apparently women are often better than men because of their natural balance.

 |Apparently women are often better than men because of their natural balance.|